Signals

 • Near-instantly distribute upgraded versions of any Orbiter Module to all users

-• Outperform just about any centralised solution, forever
+• Outperform just about any centralised solution

 • Begin to accrete almost every use case into it, becoming a truly generalised solution